 Little known tips to better group and corporate health insurance implementation

 Group medical insurance is a term used in the insurance industry to define a policy developed specifically for groups and businesses that can be purchased and offered to employees, usually as a benefit.
-These plans are often seen to be wholesale in nature which means they have a lower cost-per-individual than buying a similar plan on an individual basis.
-They also often offer premiums that are not calculated on an individual-risk basis meaning things like pre-existing conditions are not considered when determining the premium.
+These plans are often seen as wholesale in nature, which means the cost per individual is lower than buying similar plans individually.
+They also often offer premiums that are not calculated on an individual-risk basis, meaning things like pre-existing conditions are not considered when determining the premium.

-In Hong Kong, you will also hear the term ‘Corporate Medical Insurance’ thrown around by professionals in the industry, and HR.
+You will also hear the term ‘corporate medical insurance’ thrown around by professionals in the industry, particularly HR in Hong Kong.
 These plans are a type of group medical insurance developed for corporations, and usually require a higher minimum number of users – from 50 people and up – when compared to group plans which can have as few as 10 people.

 Implementing a group health insurance plan

-When implementing a new group health insurance plan in your office, there are a number of important aspects to consider such as your budget, the number of employees you will cover, whether you will extend coverage to dependents, term length, type of coverage, etc. Working with an expert in health insurance, like those working at Pacific Prime Hong Kong, can be a great way to help you find the ideal plan for your employees.
+When choosing a new group health insurance plan in your office, there are several important aspects to consider such as your budget, the number of employees you will cover, whether you will extend coverage to dependents, term length, and type of coverage.
+Working with experts in health insurance such as Pacific Prime Hong Kong can be a great way to help you find the ideal plan for your employees.

-The above elements are important to consider when looking for a new plan for your employees and the vast majority of HR professionals and managers will likely know the answer to all of these off the top of their heads.
-In our experience, however, in order to implement a plan with maximum efficiency there are four other things to consider.
+The aforementioned elements are important to consider when looking for a new plan for your employees, and the vast majority of HR professionals and managers will likely know the answer to all of these off the top of their heads.
+In our experience, however, there are four other things to consider in order to implement a plan with maximum efficiency.

 1. Plan flexibility

-When implementing a health insurance plan in your company there are always constraints and you won’t be able to offer the best plan to all parties involved, but some flexibility on what is on offer can lead to higher overall happiness with the plan from your employees.
-Many of the most successfully implemented group health insurance initiatives actually offer a few different options to employees who have worked at that organization for a set period of time (usually one year after their probation) instead of just one plan.
+There are always constraints when implementing a health insurance plan in your company, and you won’t be able to offer the best plan to all parties involved.
+With that said, some flexibility on what is on offer can lead to higher overall happiness with the plan from your employees.
+Some of the most successfully implemented group health insurance initiatives actually offer a few different options to employees who have worked at that organization for a set period of time (usually one year after their probation) instead of just one plan.

 The key here is to look for a plan that offers such flexibility, but be sure to make it clear that if an employee picks one extra coverage element over another, they will likely have to stick with that element.
-Take for example maternity which often has an extended waiting time before claims can be made, you will need to communicate this with those considering this coverage element so they are clear that they will not be able to change their minds in the near future.
+Take maternity for example, which often has an extended waiting time before claims can be made.
+You will need to communicate this with those considering this coverage element so they are clear that they will not be able to change their minds in the near future.

 2. Coverage of wellness elements

 Wellness plans have become an integral part of the benefits packages offered by many companies.
-Companies who have implemented programs and insurance packages that cover this – including health coverage for services like physiotherapy, etc – have seen some great returns.
+Companies that have implemented programs and insurance packages that cover this – including health coverage for services like physiotherapy – have seen some great returns.
 These returns include a generally healthier employee base that takes fewer sick days and is often more productive.
 Beyond that, if there are fewer claims on your group plan, you may be able to negotiate lower premiums or more coverage elements.

 3. Plan portability

 External portability is the ability of an employee to take their plan with them when they leave the company.
-We don’t mean continue paying into the group medical scheme, what we mean by this is that when an employee leaves the company, they can shift their plan to the nearest individual plan from the provider without having to reapply.
-While not necessarily beneficial to you, the employer, it can make employees feel more secure with their job, and less likely to jump ship for a position which offers a better health insurance plan.
+This does not mean that the company will continue paying into the group medical scheme, but it means that when an employee leaves the company, they can shift their plan to the nearest individual plan from the provider without having to reapply.
+While not necessarily beneficial to the employer, it can make employees feel more secure with their job, and less likely to jump ship for a position that offers a better health insurance plan.

 4. Digital support